zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/managing-apps.md

 # Managing Apps

-The App Manager is a Control Panel screen where you can install and uninstall apps, and examine installed apps, modules, and OSGi components.
+The App Manager is a Control Panel screen where you can install, uninstall, activate, and deactivate apps in your DXP installation.
+You can also use it to inspect details for installed apps (and their modules and OSGi components).

 Access the App Manager by selecting *Control Panel* &rarr; *Apps* &rarr; *App Manager*.
 The App Manager lists installed apps and modules and provides app upload functionality.